Skip to main content

 Flutter SDK

-Welcome to the developer documentation for the Kameleoon Flutter SDK!
-Our SDK gives you the possibility of running experiments and activating feature flags on all platforms targeted by the Flutter application framework.
+With the Kameleoon Flutter SDK, you can run experiments and activate feature flags on all platforms targeted by the Flutter application framework.
 Integrating our SDK into your applications is easy, and its footprint (in terms of memory and network usage) is low.

 Getting started